Osaka has little trouble, tops Sharma at Miami Open

 Osaka surely appreciated that sentiment.

+She revealed Wednesday that she began seeing a therapist after Indian Wells – ”it only took like a year after French Open,” she quipped, referring to how she missed the clay-court Grand Slam event to focus on her mental health last year – and that she was bracing to hear heckling.

+”I’m glad that I have people around me that told me to go in that direction,” Osaka said. ”I was basically just remembering all the things that she told me to do, just to take deep breaths and reset myself when I need to.”

-Osaka will next face No. 13 seed Angelique Kerber of Germany — like Osaka, another former world No. 1 — in the second round.
+Osaka will face No. 13 seed Angelique Kerber of Germany – like Osaka, another former world No. 1 – in the second round Thursday.
 Kerber, like all 32 seeds in the 96-player singles field, had a bye out of the first round.
 Kerber is 4-1 head-to-head against Osaka.

 Osaka improved to 7-2 this year, not counting a walkover loss at Melbourne in early January when she withdrew from an Australian Open warmup event with an abdominal injury.